 There are no age restrictions.
 We’ve designed and led treks and tours for travelers from 5 to 75+ years old.
 We offer short and easy treks and tours around Kathmandu, Pokhara, Shigatse, Lhasa, Thimphu, etc. For teenagers and adults we offer moderate to strenuous treks and tours to places like Everest Base Camp (north and south,) Manaslu, Dolpa, Mustang, Annapurna, Langtang, Mt.
 Kailash, and Bhutan’s Druk Path Trek.

 What if I haven't camped before?

-Don't worry.....we make it easy!
-Most of our first timers actually grow to love sleeping in the great outdoors.
-You will sleep in good quality, two person tents which you share with only one other trekkers of same sex.
+Don't worry.....we make it easy.
+Most of our first-timers actually grow to love sleeping in the great outdoors.
+You will sleep in good quality, two-person tents which you share with only one other trekkers of same-sex.
 We provide all Trekkers with a thermal sleeping mat.
 For those who want added comfort, you can bring your own mattress.
-On lodge/Teahouse Trek, single trekkers normally share rooms with only one other of same sex.
+On lodge/Teahouse Trek, single trekkers normally share rooms with only one other of the same-sex.